thoughtbot/paperclip/CONTRIBUTING.md

 testing against multiple version of Ruby on Rails.
 This helps us to make sure that Paperclip performs correctly with them.

+Paperclip also uses [RSpec](http://rspec.info) for its unit tests not.
+If you submit tests that are not written for Cucumber or RSpec without a very good reason, you will be asked to rewrite them before we'll accept.

 ### Bootstrapping your test suite:

     bundle install